Frequently Asked Questions

 If you provide your own fabric, you must provide a sample first for approval.
 With COM (customer’s own material), any warranty or defect issues are the responsibility of the customer.
 When you buy fabric through .and.once.we.were.
 I handle any fabric warranty issues in-house without any bother to our customers.
 There is a cutting/handling fee of $20 per yard for COM fabric, and you are responsible for providing 2 extra yards of fabric with any COM to account for possible flaws.

 To then secure a spot in my work queue, I require a fabric and supply deposit.
 The project schedule is based on the order in which I receive deposits and the scope of the work.
 Once a fabric/supply order is placed, your deposit in non-refundable.

 Your furniture may be only dropped off by appointment when we are ready to work on them.
 I cannot store furniture in any capacity due to space constraints.
-If you are not able to transport the furniture yourself, we offer pick-up and delivery services with a fee for items smaller than 70” long.
-Anything larger than that, it is the clients responsibility to arrange their preferred service for delivery and pickup.
+If you are not able to transport the furniture yourself, we offer pick-up and delivery services with a fee for items smaller than 60” long that are moveable by one person, or with your help.
+Anything larger than that, it is the client's responsibility to arrange their preferred service for delivery and pickup.
 Once the furniture and fabric are at my shop, I will give you an estimated completion date.

 The work process begins by removing the old fabric and filling down to the bare frame.
 I check the frame for motion in the joints and repair them, inspect springs and webbing and replace them, if required and I retie coil springs using the traditional method of the 8-way hand-tie.
 Unforeseen condition issues may come to my attention once a piece is in my studio and the old upholstery has been removed.
 At this point I will contact the customer and inform them of the recommended course of action and how much it would cost to repair.
 I then replace the fillings and padding with new materials as necessary, cut and sew fabric components and apply and add any trim as needed.